 But in the end I went with this Mediterranean inspired baked fish.
 This could be Greek, Spanish, or Italian.
 It’s so healthy it’s almost ridiculous.
 It takes just a few minutes to throw together (assuming you’ve already got your sauce) and it’s one of the best things I’ve ever eaten.
 How often do those three coincide?
 Except for a drizzle of olive oil right before this hits the oven, this dish is virtually calorie free.
 And the flavor of the tomato sauce is unbelievable.
 I’m making it again this week.

-- Fresh Tomato Sauce (recipe here)
+Baked Sole in Fresh Tomato Sauce

 - 2 fillets of sole

-- handful of pitted kalamata olives
+- 1/2 cup pitted kalamata olives

-- sprigs of fresh thyme
+- 3 sprigs thyme leaves

-- salt and fresh cracked pepper
+- salt and cracked black pepper, to taste

-- Set oven to 400F
+- Set oven to 400°F.

-- Spoon a thick layer of sauce into a baking pan.
+- Spoon a thick layer of tomato sauce into a baking pan.
 Lay out the fish on top of the sauce.
 Top with lemon slices, olives, and thyme.
 Sprinkle with salt and pepper.